retconned/kick-js/README.md

 // get information about a vod
 // your-video-id = vod uuid
 const { title, duration, thumbnail, views } = await client.vod("your-video-id");

+// get leaderboards for a channel const leaderboards = await client.getLeaderboards();
+// you can also pass in a kick-channel-name to get leaderboards for a different channel
+// example: const leaderboards = await client.getLeaderboards("xqc");

+// get polls for a channel
+const polls = await client.getPolls();
+// you can also pass in a kick-channel-name to get polls for a different channel
+// example: const polls = await client.getPolls("xqc");
 ```

 ## Disclaimer :warning: